-a) Cost of control : For the purpose of controlling costs, various activities of the firm should be analyzed through proper cost accounting system, b) Pricing : Pricing policy has great importance in deciding sales level in company's marketing.
+a) Cost of control: For the purpose of controlling costs, various activities of the firm should be analyzed through proper cost accounting system, b) Pricing: Pricing policy has great importance in deciding sales level in company's marketing.

 Pricing policy should be evolved in such a way that the image of the firm should not be affected.

-c) Forecasting of future profits : Often estimated profits should be ascertained and assessed to strengthen the firm and to ascertain the profit levels.
+c) Forecasting of future profits: Often estimated profits should be ascertained and assessed to strengthen the firm and to ascertain the profit levels.

-d) Measuring the cost of capital : Each fund source has different cost of capital.
+d) Measuring the cost of capital: Each fund source has different cost of capital.
 As the profit of the firm is directly related to cost of capital, each cost of capital should be measured.

-C) Management : It is the duty of the financial manager to keep the sources of the assets in maintaining the business.
+C) Management: It is the duty of the financial manager to keep the sources of the assets in maintaining the business.
 Asset management plays an important role in financial management.

 Besides, the financial manager should see that the required sources are available for smooth running of the firm without any interruptions.

 A business may fail without financial failures.
 Financial failures also lead to business failure.
 Because of this peculiar condition the responsibility of financial management increased.

 It can be divided into the management of long run funds and short run funds.

 Long run management of funds relates to the development and extensive plans.
 Short run management of funds relates to the total business cycle activities.
 It is also the responsibility of financial management to coordinate different activities in the business.
 Thus, for the success of any firm or organization financial management is said to be a must.

 APPROACHES TO FINANCIAL MANAGEMENT Financial management approach measures the scope of the financial management in various fields, which include the essential part of the finance.
 Financial management is not a revolutionary concept but an evolutionary.

 The definition and scope of financial management has been changed from one period to another period and applied various innovations.
 Theoretical points of view, financial management approach may be broadly divided into two major parts.

-(I)Traditional Approach Traditional approach is the initial stage of financial management, which was followed, in the early part of during the year 1920 to 1950.
+(I)Traditional Approach: Traditional approach is the initial stage of financial management, which was followed, in the early part of during the year 1920 to 1950.
 This approach is based on the past experience and the traditionally accepted methods.
 Main part of the traditional approach is rising of funds for the business concern.
-Traditional approach consists of the following important area.
-Arrangement of funds from lending body.
-Arrangement of funds through various financial instruments.
-Finding out the various sources of funds.
+Traditional approach consists of the following important area and arrangement of funds from lending funds through various financial instruments.

-(II) Modern Approach : Finance function is one of the major parts of business organization, which involves the permanent, and continuous process of the business concern.
+(II) Modern Approach: Finance function is one of the major parts of business organization, which involves the permanent and continuous process of the business concern.
 Finance is one of the interrelated functions which deal with personal function, marketing function, production function and research and development activities of the business concern.
 At present, every business concern concentrates more on the field of finance because, it is a very emerging part which reflects the entire operational and profit ability position of the concern.
 Deciding the proper financial function is the essential and ultimate goal of the business organization.
 Finance manager is one of the important role players in the field of finance function.
 He must have entire knowledge in the area of accounting, finance, economics and management.
 His position is highly critical and analytical to solve various problems related to finance.
-A person who deals finance related activities may be called finance manager.
-Finance manager performs the following major functions: